P15adiaz/Alonzo-D-Portfolio/README.md

 I have experience with Linux, Splunk, Wireshark, Kali Linux, and Python.
 My background in education and logistics shows I can lead, solve problems, and secure systems.

 ## What You'll Find Here
 This GitHub highlights my technical projects and experience.
-Each repository has a README with documentation, code, and lessons learned.

 ### Capture the Flag (CTF) Write-Ups
 Step-by-step solutions to CTF challenges, including tools and methodologies used.